-No doubt bullet injuries are more lethal, but fungal infections that tend to nourish on the inner side of helmets during deployment of combatants in tropical and rainy terrains, impede the efficiency/performance by hitting on the concentration of soldier in the battlefield.
-Harness/Padding system on the inner hull of the helmet can often soak up and retain high levels of moisture in tropical and damp environments.
-It is an important requirement for agencies facilitating soldiers operating in the jungle environment with proper and quality head gears to overcome itching and related issues when helmets are being worn over an extended period of time.
-Poor fitting/inadequate ventilation with damp harnesses/pads, lead to discomfort.
+No doubt bullet injuries are more lethal, but fungal infections that tend to nourish on the inner side of combat helmets during deployment of combatants in tropical and rainy terrains, impede the efficiency/performance by hitting on the concentration of soldier on the battlefield.
+The harness/Padding system on the inner hull of the helmet can often soak up and retain high levels of moisture in tropical and damp environments.
+It is an important requirement for agencies facilitating soldiers operating in the jungle environment with proper and quality headgears to overcome itching and related issues when helmets are being worn over an extended period of time.
+Poor-fitting/inadequate ventilation with damp harnesses/pads, lead to discomfort.
 Excessive chafing due to low-quality material used in the manufacturing of protection gears can also lead to irritability and infections in severe hot/humid environments.

 Apart from primary issues likes itching and infection, fungal growth may also impair the functioning or use of material by changing its physical properties.
 Non-resistant materials used in ballistic helmets are susceptible to direct attack of fungus, resulting in deterioration of material used apart from acting as a catalyst for multiplied growth rate.
 Physical deterioration of material used in harness/pads of helmets adversely affects the physical properties of the material.

-Functioning of today’s helmets extends far beyond the mere role of a protective headgear.
-It now acts as an epicentre of soldiers’ situational awareness.
-A number of devices like cameras, Night Sights/Electro-Optical devices, GPS devices and a number of other HMD’s can now be mounted on a soldiers helmet enabling up to date situational feed-back to Command and Control centres for inter and intrasquad operating efficiency.
+The functioning of today’s ballistic helmets extends far beyond the mere role of protective headgear.
+It now acts as an epicenter of soldiers’ situational awareness.
+A number of devices like cameras, Night Sights/Electro-Optical devices, GPS devices and a number of other HMD’s can now be mounted on a soldier's helmet enabling up-to-date situational feedback to Command and Control centers for inter and intrasquad operating efficiency.
 Such devices do not go unaffected by the menace of fungal infections, in case the helmet, they are mounted on, gets infested.
-Broad spectrum damages that such an outbreak cause in soldier headgear can be summarized as follows:
+Broad-spectrum damages that such an outbreak cause in soldier headgear can be summarized as follows:

 Fungal Diseases and Infections

-Fungus can cause severe physiological problems such as allergies, like contact dermatitis or sometimes life-threatening infections caused by several fungi which are omnipresent and grow whenever a conducive situation of humidity and temperature gets created, also when the harness/pads are not properly protected.
-The menace of fungal growth in contact of a soldier’s skin is basically a paradise for fungus growth or may result in aesthetically unpleasant odors that deter users from using the helmet.
+The fungus can cause severe physiological problems such as allergies, like contact dermatitis or sometimes life-threatening infections caused by several fungi which are omnipresent and grow whenever a conducive situation of humidity and temperature gets created, also when the harness/pads are not properly protected.
+The menace of fungal growth in contact with a soldier’s skin is basically a paradise for fungus growth or may result in aesthetically unpleasant odors that deter users from using the helmet.